 Email your drawings to firstname.lastname@example.org in order to get a free lumber estimate quote!

 If you have an upcoming residential or commercial project and require a detailed lumber takeoff, then QTO Estimating should be your first call.
-We have prepared wood framing estimates for many small to big size construction projects around the world.
-Our team of experienced and professional estimators has decades of combined experience working on construction projects.
+We have prepared wood framing estimates for many small to big size construction projects.
+Our team of professional estimators has decades of combined experience working on construction projects.
 Moreover, we understand what is involved in the preparation of complete lumber takeoff or millwork estimates for building projects.
-By using latest estimating software, we ensure that our takeoffs are error-free and all the items are quantified accurately.

 Our material takeoff sheets (MTO) are well-referenced with drawing # and detail #.
-So it is easy for our clients to skim through the quantities and verify it by going to the particular detail on drawing from which it was quantified.
-Furthermore, for ordering lumber in bulk from your supplier, it is possible to use our lumber takeoffs to know the exact quantities of woodwork required for your particular project.
+So it is easy for our clients to skim through the quantities and verify them by going to the particular detail on drawing from which it was quantified.
+Furthermore, for ordering lumber or getting quotes from market, it is possible to use our lumber takeoffs to know the exact quantities of framing elements required for your construction project.
 Furthermore, if you are a general contractor and looking for rough carpentry bids from sub-contractors, then you can use our material estimates to get quotations from lumber suppliers or millwork sub-contractors.